microse-rpc/microse-py/api.md

 - `closed: bool` Whether the channel is closed.
 - `pause(self)`  Pauses the channel and redirect traffic to other channels.
 - `resume(self)` Resumes the channel and continue handling traffic.
-- `subscribe(self, topic: str, handle: Callable)` Subscribes a handle function to the corresponding topic.
-The only argument passed to the `handle` is the data send to the topic.
+- `subscribe(self, topic: str, handle: Callable): RpcClient` Subscribes a handle function to the corresponding topic.
+The only argument passed to the `handle` is the data sent to the topic.
 - `unsubscribe(self, topic: str[, handle: Callable]): bool` Unsubscribes the handle function or all handlers from the corresponding topic.